 Clear vision is the greatest catalyst for movement and action in the church.
 When vision is fuzzy, things slow down and naturally drift towards becoming insider-focused.

-If your church is not sure where it’s going, chances are your moving towards becoming insider-focused.
+If your church is not sure where it’s going, chances are you’re moving towards becoming insider-focused.

 Interested in reading up some more on Insider-Focused Churches?
 Check out the posts below: